Rajendra Nath Mookerjee: Achievements

+Beside being a successful businessman, he helped in the foundation of Indian Statistical Institute (ISI) at Kolkata along with Prasanta Chandra Mahalanobis.
+He also served as its first President for initial three years(1932-35).

 Honours and awards

 In 1908, Mookerjee was appointed a Companion of the Order of the Indian Empire (CIE).
 In 1911, he became sheriff of Kolkata.
 Also in 1911, he was knighted with the KCIE.
 In 1922, Mookerjee was further honoured with the dignity of a Knight Commander of the Royal Victorian Order (KCVO).
 In 1931, the University of Calcutta honoured him with an honorary D.Sc.
 (Engineering).
 He presided over the 8th session of Indian Science Congress held at Kolkata in 1921.

 Personal life

 Mookerjee was married when he was still in his early teens to eleven-year-old Jadumati Devi, a girl of his own caste and similar background, in a match arranged by their families.
 They had three sons: